celery/celery/docs/userguide/tasks.rst

 Here I created the state `"PROGRESS"`, telling any application aware of this state that the task is currently in progress, and also where it is in the process by having `current` and `total` counts as part of the state meta-data.
-This can then be used to create e.g. progress bars.
+This can then be used to create progress bars for example.

 .. _pickling_exceptions: